Cocoanetics/DTMarkdownParser/README.md

 -----

 - lists (stacked)
+- auto linking of http URLs
+- forced linking via angle brackets
+- character escaping
 - inline HTML (? should we ever do this ?)
-- character escaping
 - multiple-level quoting and code blocks
 - additional useful markdown extensions
 - proper reporting of applicable processed range of text, e.g. to use for syntax highlighting